 Based on my chat with Harton, at least, such plans are still in the drafting phase.
 But it's a cause worth championing.
 Should developers get too cranky about cheating, it could lead to far more authoritarian approaches to stopping the issue than permabans and anti-tampering solutions like Denuvo, thus risking the very ‘openness’ we PC gamers so love.

-Consider the last week, when the parliament there stepped into the cheating debate by passing an amendment to an existing law promoting the games industry.
+Consider the news from South Korea, when the parliament there stepped into the cheating debate by passing an amendment to an existing law promoting the games industry.
 It's now strictly against the law to make or distribute programs there that aren't allowed by a game publisher's Terms of Service.
 That means that if you make or sell a program that enables aimbotting or other hacks in a game like Overwatch, you could be facing five years in jail and $43,000 in fines.

 The law sets a worrisome precedent.
 The intention is noble, but too broad an interpretation could put modders and other parties who manipulate a game's files at risk, as it's sometimes tough to tell where one line ends and the other begins.
 Should other countries adopt similar stances, it could change the nature of PC gaming as we know it.